emcgreg/SDN/README.md

 # These are my notes from the CELL class on SDN
 # I created a github account on 4/7/2017 @ 03:23 hrs in order to learn more about code and the code way.
 # This file was upladed as a guild and a test.
+# These are actually just notes, not really code.
+03:51
 #
 # Hello World - amazing